 It is definitely not cold enough around here for maple apple cider.
 If you have an Instant Pot, this maple apple cider can be made in 30 minutes without heating up your house and still making it smell amazing.
 In the recipe, I give notes to make it in a slow cooker as well.
+If you're looking to buy a slow cooker, there are plenty of guides at Spice Kitchen and Bar to help you choose the best one for your budget.

 I think today, two weeks into the official fall season, it is still 86 degrees, but with humidity, it feels like 100 degrees.
 Instead of having a pot of hot cider simmering on the stove all day I decided to try to make it in the Instant Pot.